Why, When and How to Use L1 in the Classroom

 During task-based learning, teachers often give preparation time ahead of a complex task.
 Groups work together to prepare for how best to tackle the upcoming language task.
 This planning time is critical, as it helps students prepare and organise.

 Teachers usually default to enforcing L2 only during this preparation time, which is a shame.
-Allowing students to use their L1 to make decisions, organise, and prepare will lead them to give a much better performance during the task.
+Allowing students to use their L1 to make decisions, organise, and prepare will lead them to perform much better during the task.
 Yes, it's good to practice their L2, but for some students, this type of functional language in L2 might be unknown to them.

 Insisting that students use L2 might be a difficult (or impossible) task by itself, ahead of a task that will be made even more difficult - so help them out by letting them use their L1 and reduce their cognitive load.